riffomonas/minimalR/03_combining_data_frames.md

 ## 3 C      adenoma   NA
 ```

-Notice that because `b` doesn't have a value for "C" in column "x1", the resulting data frame has a `NA` in that cell.
-Because `a` doesn't have a value for "D" in column "x1" it is excluded from teh new data frame.
+Notice that because `b` doesn't have a value for "C" in column "sample", the resulting data frame has a `NA` in that cell.
+Because `a` doesn't have a value for "D" in column "sample" it is excluded from the new data frame.
 If we instead do a "right join" ...

 ```r